Axway/amplify-fusion-labs/cloud-integration/README.md

 In this lab, we'll use the retrieved contact and insert it into Hubspot.
 We'll use a Hubspot create component and an associated create Plug.

-Disable your integration and let's continue below:

 * Follow [**this guide**](assets/hubspot-connection.md) to create  Hubspot Connection
+* Disable your integration to continue designing the integration
-* Click on the plus sign to continue the integration and select a Hubspot Create component and select the Hubspot connection you just created
+* Click on the plus sign to add a new step to the integration and select a Hubspot Create component
   ![add hubspot create component](images/lab3-add-hubspot-create-component.png)
+* Select the Hubspot connection you just created
   ![hubspot create component init](images/lab3-hubspot-create-component-init.png)
-* Click on the Add button next to the Plugs so we can create a Hubspot Create Contact plug and provide a name and description and click on Create
+* Click on the Add button next to the Plugs so we can create a Hubspot plug to Create a Contact.
+* Provide a name and description and click on Create
   ![hubspot plug create](images/lab3-hubspot-plug-create.png)
   ![hubspot plug init](images/lab3-hubspot-plug-init.png)
 * Click on Configure and do the following:
-  * Select yoru Hubspot Connector
+  * Select your Hubspot Connector
   * Select Create for Actions
   * Select contacts for Objects
   * Press the Generate button